 Poliovirus, which has 3 serotypes, is an enterovirus i.e. it is a member of the genus Enterovirus, which are viruses of the digestive system.
 This genus includes many different species and serotypes of viruses.
 Poliovirus has been circulating harmlessly in our populations for thousands or years.

-The question remains: what caused the sudden rise in polio in the late 1800s, when poliovirus infection had been universal and benign for such a long time?
+The question is: what caused the sudden rise in polio in the late 1800s, when poliovirus infection had been universal and benign for such a long time?

 Health authorities explain that because of improvements in sanitation and other living conditions, people did not develop the immunity they once had to this virus, so became more vulnerable to it.
 This makes no sense though, because deaths from all other viral and bacterial diseases were plummeting during this period, in industrialised nations.

 Many people have linked the rise of polio to the production and use of pesticides, firstly lead arsenate, then DDT, theorising these pesticides make nerve endings susceptible to invasion by viruses if there is an active infection in the body.

 In the 1940s and 50s DDT was sprayed on food crops.
 It was also used widely in homes and water supplies and sprayed in public places, largely in an effort to prevent polio, which people believed was spread by insects.
 Paralytic polio dropped away in the developed world at around the time DDT was no longer used.
 You may wish to investigate the pesticide theory further if you are looking into the polio vaccine.

 It is of interest that DDT is still produced and freely available in India and some other third world nations.
-Also, a large part of India has arsenic in water in wells built by UNICEF, see No One Checked: Natural Arsenic in Wells
+Also, a large part of India has arsenic in water in wells built by UNICEF, see here

 Development of the polio vaccine.